wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 with common mistakes such as NULL pointers, dangling references, etc.), since the former loads the latter as a dynamic library and both will execute on the same address space with the same resource.
+Second, since requests are processed one at a time on each worker process, a malfunctioning or malicious function can monopolize the CPU resource by never completing.
+This scenario can essentially turn into a DoS and is fatal to the entire system.